Department of Mental Retardation

-The Department strives to provide services and programs in a fair and impartial manner.
+Culture is a major determinant of the way in which different groups of people approach and use DMR supports and services.
 To achieve this the Department has developed strategies to nurture the development of a culturally diverse workforce, expand outreach efforts, and provide services and communications that are sensitive to the language and cultural preferences of individuals and families from diverse backgrounds.
-Additionally, both DMR Public and Private providers are required to conduct cultural competence organizational self assessments and improvement plans.
+Additionally, both DMR Public and Private providers are required to conduct cultural competence organizational self-assessments and improvement plans.

 The Council on Developmental Disabilities is an independent entity, operating under the federal Developmental Disabilities Act (PL 106-402), composed of Governor-appointed members, and attached administratively to the Department of Mental Retardation.
 The mission of the Council is to promote full inclusion of all people with disabilities in community life.
-In 2004-2005, the Council budget was $685,216 for initiatives on inclusive child care, education, and recreation, employment, housing, self-advocacy with kids, a family conference, culturally appropriate supports, social role valorization training, community building and transportation.
+In 2005-2006, the Council budget was $863,041 for initiatives on public information and education, quality assurance, self-advocacy, self-determination and parent support, social role valorization training, community building and transportation.